rockettheme/docs/Docs/joomla/templates/protean/demo.md

 Here is a list of particles that are available in Protean, as well as links to documentation to help you get started:

->> NOTE: Again, all Frontpage Particles can be edited via Protean - Home outline > Layout.
-Any additional particles that are found in the Subpages of our Protean RocketLauncher can be located via your Joomla administrator > Extensions > Modules.
-Joomla allows you to search for Modules by Page (see Search Tools > Select Page in Module admin), so finding these modules should prove to be simple.
+>> All Home Particles can be edited via Templates > Protean - Home > Layout.
+Any additional particles that are found in the Subpages of our Protean RocketLauncher can be located via your Joomla Administrator > Extensions > Modules.
+Joomla allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these modules should prove to be simple.

 * Template Particles
     * [Owl Carousel](particle_owl.md)